tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 The hyphen and the apostrophe  (`'`) are not treated as word characters.
 So `\b` can match before and after the apostrophe and the hyphen in `John's mother-in-law`.
 The regex `\b\w+\b` thus finds 5 words in this string: `John`, `s`, `mother`, `in`, and `law`.

 `\B` is the negated version of `\b`. `\B` matches at every position where `\b` does not.
 Effectively, `\B` matches at any position between two word characters as well as at any position between two non-word characters.

+---

+The section [Looking Inside The Regex Engine](https://www.regular-expressions.info/wordboundaries.html) for word boundary is helpful to read!

 ## Linux Globbing